Exterior-point Optimization for Sparse and Low-rank Optimization: Numerical experiments

-where $1_{\{\cdot\}}$ evaluates to one if $(\cdot)$ is true and $0$ else\emph{, }and $\textrm{sign}(t)$ is $1$ for $t>0$, $-1$ for $t<0$, and $0$ for $t=0$\emph{.} So, higher the support recovery, better is the quality of the found solution.
-We see that \textsf{NExOS} always recovers most of the original signal's support, and it does it better than \textsf{Lasso} consistently.
-On average, \textsf{NExOS} recovers 4\% more of the support than \textsf{Lasso}.
+Figures \ref{fig:Figure-sparse-reg}(a) and \ref{fig:Figure-sparse-reg}(d) show the support recovery (\%) of the solutions found by \textsf{NExOS}, \textsf{glmnet}, and \textsf{Gurobi} for SNR 6 and SNR 1, respectively.
+Given a solution $x$ and true signal $x^{\textrm{True}},$ the support recovery is defined as $\sum_{i=1}^{d}1_{\{\textrm{sign}(x_{i})=\textrm{sign}(x_{i}^{\textrm{True}})\}}/d,$ where $1_{\{\cdot\}}$ evaluates to $1$ if $(\cdot)$ is true and $0$ else\emph{, }and $\textrm{sign}(t)$ is $1$ for $t>0$, $-1$ for $t<0$, and $0$ for $t=0$\emph{.} So, higher the support recovery, better is the quality of the found solution.
+For both SNRs, \textsf{NExOS} and \textsf{Gurobi} have almost identical support recovery.
+For the high SNR, \textsf{NExOS} recovers most of the original signal's support and is better than \textsf{glmnet} consistently.
+On average, \textsf{NExOS} recovers 4\% more of the support than \textsf{glmnet}.
+However, this behaviour changes for the low SNR, where \textsf{glmnet} recovers 1.26\% more of the support than \textsf{NExOS}.
+This differing behavior in low and high SNR is consistent with the observations made in \cite{hastie2017extended}.

-Figure \ref{fig:Ratio-of-objective-1} compares the quality of the solutions found by both algorithms in terms of training loss.
-We see that the training loss of the solution found by \textsf{Lasso} is much larger than the objective value found by \textsf{NExOS} in all the cases averaged over all the 50 instances for each size of the problem.

-Finally, in Figure \ref{fig:Timing_lasso_vs_os}, we compare the solution times of \textsf{NExOS} to that of \textsf{glmnet}.
-Note that, to compare only with \textsf{glmnet}, we have only considered the solution time to compute one solution to (\ref{eq:lasso}) by \textsf{glmnet} and have excluded the solution time to solve (\ref{eq:lasso_heuristic_stage_2}).We see that\texttt{ }\textsf{glmnet} is slightly faster than Algorithm \ref{alg:exterior-point-method}.
-This slower performance is due to the fact that our algorithm is a general purpose method for nonconvex optimization problems applicable to any convex loss function over a prox-regular constraint set, whereas \textsf{glmnet} is specifically optimized for the convexified sparse regression problem with a very specific objective function.
-Furthermore, by choosing a slightly larger value of termination tolerance $\delta$, we can make our algorithm as fast as \textsf{glmnet}, though the precision of the solution may not be very high.

-Here we note that, if we consider the total solution time to solve both (\ref{eq:lasso}) and (\ref{eq:lasso_heuristic_stage_2}), then \textsf{NExOS} is faster; but we omit this timing result as \textsf{Gurobi} is not in particular optimized to solve (\ref{eq:lasso_heuristic_stage_2}) and increases the solution time disproportionately.

-To summarize, the experiments with the synthetic datasets suggest that the solution found by \textsf{NExOS} is consistently of higher quality in terms of support recovery and training loss than that of \textsf{Lasso}\texttt{.}